zhangbozhb/ChameleonSwift/README.md

     In most cases, your do not need call this method, how ever your are free to call this method at any time

+### Swift Version:
+    default support is Swift 3.
+If you use it in Swift 2 you should use 1.x version.

 ## Installation

 ### CocoaPods